BestGuide is reader supported and may earn affiliate commission. Learn More.

 ⚡ The Quick Answer

-The BBB has flagged debt relief and credit repair scams as a top consumer alert category.
-Before working with any debt relief company, verifying BBB accreditation and rating is a baseline credibility check.
-Among the BestGuide-reviewed partners, five hold BBB A+ ratings with full accreditation: National Debt Relief, Pacific Debt Relief, Freedom Debt Relief, Americor, and Cambridge Credit Counseling.
-Debt Relief Advocates holds a BBB A rating with accreditation granted in March 2025.
+The Better Business Bureau has flagged debt relief and credit repair scams as a top consumer alert category, and verifying BBB accreditation is the baseline credibility check before working with any provider.
+Among the BestGuide-reviewed partners, five hold BBB A+ ratings with full accreditation: National Debt Relief (since February 4, 2013), Pacific Debt Relief (since December 1, 2010), Freedom Debt Relief (since April 30, 2015), Americor (since November 17, 2015), and Cambridge Credit Counseling (since November 1, 1998).
+Debt Relief Advocates holds a BBB A rating with accreditation granted on March 5, 2025.
 BBB accreditation signals a company has agreed to uphold the BBB’s Standards for Trust, but it is one signal among several.
-This guide explains what to look for, which companies pass the check, and which warning signs separate legitimate firms from predatory ones.
+This guide explains what to verify, which companies pass the check, and which warning signs separate legitimate firms from predatory ones.

-In 2026, the Better Business Bureau is actively warning consumers about a surge in debt relief and credit repair scams, a pattern driven by high consumer debt levels and aggressive online advertising that makes fraudulent operators difficult to distinguish from legitimate companies.
-The BBB’s Scam Tracker has documented hundreds of complaints from consumers who paid upfront fees to companies that disappeared, made promises no legitimate company can keep, or misrepresented their services entirely.
+The Better Business Bureau is actively warning consumers about a surge in debt relief and credit repair scams, a pattern driven by high consumer debt levels and aggressive online advertising that makes fraudulent operators difficult to distinguish from legitimate companies.
+The BBB Scam Tracker has documented hundreds of complaints from consumers who paid upfront fees to companies that disappeared, made promises no legitimate company can keep, or misrepresented their services entirely.

 The category is inherently vulnerable to abuse because consumers seeking debt relief are often financially distressed, under time pressure from creditors, and unfamiliar with how legitimate debt settlement actually works.
 Understanding what BBB accreditation actually means, and what it does not mean, is the first step to avoiding a costly mistake.
-For a full guide on the specific tactics used by fraudulent operators, see our dedicated resource on how to avoid debt relief scams.
+Before any of that, it helps to understand the broader landscape, see our complete guide to debt relief options for context on every approach available.
+For a focused breakdown of the specific tactics used by fraudulent operators, see our dedicated resource on how to avoid debt relief scams.

 Middle-aged woman with glasses reviewing financial documents at a kitchen table with a laptop and calculator nearby